procopioos/ftpliteserver/README.md

 ## What about TLS Support?
 Don't worry, it's in the works.
 Anyways, you'll have to use your own TLS certificate and private key.

+### What's TLS?
+Think of it as an added security layer to (in this situation) your FTP server.
+Transport Layer Security is a protocol designed to provide communications security over a computer network.
+The protocol is widely used in many cases, like emails, messaging apps, voIP (Voice over IP) and HTTPS.